import

 import { "a-b" as a } from "/modules/my-module.js";

-It is also possible to use the default syntax with the ones seen above (namespace imports or named imports).
+It is also possible to specify a default import with namespace imports or named imports.
 In such cases, the default import will have to be declared first.
 For instance:

 or